-This deposit money is deposited and held to ensure the Buyer will go forward with the deal on the Completion Date after they have removed their subject conditions.
+This deposit money in the form of a bank draft or wire transfer (Cash, certified or personal cheques are NOT acceptable) is deposited and held to ensure the Buyer will go forward with the deal on the Completion Date and committed to the sale when the Buyer removes their subject subject conditions from the offer.
 This deposit money forms part of and is included in the purchase price.

 On page 1 of 7 Section 2 on the sample offer or Contract of Purchase and Sale (see below) beneath Section 1 Price, you will find the amount of the deposit and the details on how and when it will be paid and held.

 Fill out the form below for Mike's First Time Home Tips newsletter list.

 In most cases the deposit is NOT PAID upon acceptance of the offer!

 The Deposit is usually paid 7 days after acceptance of the offer, once the buyer is completely satisfied with the property and removes their subject conditions (making the contract legally binding) which in the example below would be July 7, 2010.